 Yup, that was me back then.
 I was raised to push my needs and wants aside and just obey whether I liked it or not.
 My feelings were not important.
 They were to be shunned.

 Once I discovered that anything that didn’t feel right was a strong indicator that I wasn’t aligned with the real me, I decided to make a change.
-I decided to be very mindful of my behavior.
-I decided to stop being fake.
+I chose to be very mindful of my behavior.
+I made up my mind to stop being fake.